This map is the work of antiquary

 that is not identified, yet clearly of some significance: immediately

-east of Cornhill a walled precinct fronted by sturdy wall with gate and
+west of Cornhill a walled precinct fronted by sturdy wall with gate and

 towers (later part of a sizable residential complex).
 Might this have